 These are some properties of Stx that are likely to irritate somebody (but have good reasons from my point of view):

 Let the reader be warned that the following comparison is mostly based on autumn 2005 impressions.
+It's been updated a couple of times since; and most notes still stand.

 (In the following assessments, "extensible" means that users can, within the document, specify their own markup and definitions, even change how the "native" constructs work.
 That is, extensibility on the document (not implementation) level.
 For instance, if I want my document to use en dashes instead of em dashes (common in some Finnish literature), I can say define(`w_emdash',`w_endash') to stx2any.)